wp-plugins/html5-jquery-audio-player/trunk/readme.txt

 == Changelog ==

+= 1.7 =
+* Fixed URL truncating plus some other small enhancements

 = 1.6 =
 * Fixed several small issues.
 You can now use apostrophe in description field without it breaking the player, and removed character limits on various input fields.
 Display issue for long playlists also corrected.